MacKuba

 At this point, after various improvements over the last months, the mobile app is mostly ok and gets better with every update, it’s also obviously the most feature-complete one.
 One issue is that it doesn’t support iPad yet.

-There is of course also a web interface, at bsky.app, which is pretty good – this is the main UI that I use Bluesky with.
+There is of course also a web interface, at bsky.app, which is pretty good – this is the main UI that I use Bluesky with (also works well on the iPad).
 At the moment it’s mostly meant to be used while logged in, although some pages like posts/threads and profile views can now be viewed unauthenticated.

 Here’s a few of these apps (in various stages of development):

-• Graysky – a mobile app, probably the most advanced one (though its dev is working for Bluesky now)
+• Graysky – a mobile app, first full-featured third party app, though its dev is working for Bluesky now, so it hasn’t been updated much lately

 • deck.blue – a web-based “Tweetdeck” column UI, written in Flutter